LETTER FROM

 Total Seedlings Distributed

-Income Increase for Model and Demo Farmers vs Baseline
+Income Increased in 2024 for Model and Demo Farmers vs 2017 Baseline

 Forecasted Income Increase from Seedling Distribution